fillumina/spaceshooter/README.md

 ## Improvements

-Several improvements have been added:
+The code has been extensively commented and several improvements have been added:

 * Initial page with blinking text (animated)
 * High scores using storage and custom classes (undocumented: press **C** to clear scores).
 Scores are stored locally.